 When Should You Submit a Change of Address?

 Once you have your move details locked down, add mail forwarding to your move preparation checklist.
-To ensure your mail is forwarded in a timely manner, it’s best to take this step ahead of your move—but it’s not your only option.
+To ensure your mail is forwarded in a timely manner, it’s best to take this step ahead of your “right down the block” or cross country move—but it’s not your only option.

 You can request mail forwarding to your new address within the following time frames:2